Organization, methodology and timing of a special assessment of working conditions. Frequency of conducting a special assessment of working conditions

 For whom a special assessment of working conditions is NOT carried out

-According to paragraph 3 of Article 3 "Special assessment of working conditions" "A special assessment of working conditions is not carried out in relation to the working conditions of homeworkers, teleworkers and workers who have entered into labor relations with employers - individuals who are not individual entrepreneurs. regarding working conditions and a special assessment of working conditions not carried out.
+According to paragraph 3 of Article 3 "Special assessment of working conditions" "A special assessment of working conditions is not carried out in relation to the working conditions of homeworkers, remote workers and workers who have entered into labor relations with employers - individuals who are not individual entrepreneurs.
+In this regard, in this regard, in regarding working conditions and a special assessment of working conditions not carried out.

 Article 3 "Special assessment of working conditions"

-3. A special assessment of working conditions is not carried out in relation to working conditions homeworkers, teleworkers and workers who have entered into labor relations with employers - individuals who are not individual entrepreneurs.
+3. A special assessment of working conditions is not carried out in relation to working conditions homeworkers, remote workers and employees who have entered into labor relations with employers - individuals who are not individual entrepreneurs.

-In vacant jobs a special assessment is also not carried out.
-Since the employee is absent, regular production (technological) processes do not take place at such a workplace.
+For vacancies There is also no special assessment.
+Since the employee is absent, regular production (technological) processes do not occur at such a workplace.
 An unscheduled special assessment can be carried out after an employee is hired for a vacant position, or when temporary jobs appear.

 Note: Clause 15 of the Methodology approved by order of the Ministry of Labor of Russia dated January 24, 2014 No. 33n, and confirmed by letters of the Ministry of Labor of Russia dated March 14, 2016 No. 15-1 / OOG-1041, dated June 7, 2017 No. 15-1 / OOG-1568.